NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 Blowup at  kt=   100 max ssh:   10.32    , i j:   172    4
 Then try and edit the mask to remove the bad points.
 This blew up in the same place Check the output.abort files.
 Mesh hasn't worked as expected...

+.. note : I notice that the mask file I created does not have nav_lat or nav_lon.
+  Also there is a time axis in the mask variable.
+The GUI generated mask file is
+  cleaner: 	float nav_lat(y, x) ;
+	float nav_lon(y, x) ;
+	float mask(y, x) ;

+28 Oct.
+Tried using PyNEMO to generate a 10pt mask.
+Turned off the mask in the EXP namelist_cfg Rimwidth=1.
+**PENDING** 4877760.sdb

 ---